Welcome to our puppy page

 Keep a good selection of toys available for puppy to play with and chew on - better a toy than your furniture or shoes.
 Keep all the toys in a toy box, which should be left in the same place so that he knows where it is, and regularly check toys for wear and tear.

 Buy the shaped bowls for food and water - Cavaliers have long ears, which will fall into flat-sided bowls.
+Some owners prefer to use a snood when feeding their Cavalier for this very reason.

 Whether he sleeps in a crate/cage overnight or a dog bed, make sure that all family members understand that it is his 'room'.
 He will go there for peace and relaxation/sleep throughout the day and, as with two-legged puppies, does not want to be disturbed by intruders.